 Veterans’ Legal Career Fair

-Our career fair is the only legal career fair in the United States devoted exclusively to veterans, active-duty service members preparing for a transition out of the military, and military spouses.
+Our Veterans’ Legal Career Fair is the only legal career fair in the United States devoted exclusively to veterans, active-duty service members preparing for a transition out of the military, and military spouses.
 Since we launched this annual event in 2015, we have helped over 500 active service members and veterans connect with top legal employers such as Microsoft, Morgan Stanley, Deloitte, the Central Intelligence Agency, Bank of America, Juniper Networks, the Department of Homeland Security and Goldman Sachs.

-Active service members travel from U.S. military bases around the world, joining veterans and their spouses in Washington, D.C., to participate in a full day of interviews, panels and an open career fair.
-Over forty employers from across the U.S., including law firms, corporate legal departments and government agencies, participate each year.
+Active duty service members travel from U.S. military installations around the world, joining veterans and their spouses in Washington, D.C., to participate in a full day of interviews, panel discussions and an open career fair.
+Over 40 employers from across the U.S., including law firms, corporate legal departments and government agencies, participate each year.
 One attendee, who received an offer, said, “This fair really is making a difference in the lives of attendees – and I can say that now from personal experience.”

 Our commitment to recruiting veteran talent includes staff roles as well.
 We partner with Hire a Hero, the leading job board and employment resource for veterans and military spouses, and encourage qualified candidates to apply for positions with us.

 Advocating for Veterans

 Our pro bono representation of veterans is some of our most important work.
 We’ve helped many clients petition the Department of Defense for discharge upgrades, which is a key step toward getting their lives on track.
 In one case, our team established new precedent for vets who seek benefits for pain-related disabilities.
 Now these vets can receive benefits after decades of government refusal to issue them.
 Another pro bono team helped define what constitutes “in the line of duty,” securing benefits for our client after a 15-year fight.
 We also helped two military veterans obtain increases in benefits for ongoing conditions resulting from sexual assaults while in the military.